What is Lavender Hydrosol?

 We also make facial toner when we place the hydrosol in jars with toner wipes.
 The lavender hydrosol assists in cleansing the face while leaving the benefits of the essential oil on your skin.
 We have begun incorporating the eucalyptus hydrosol into the facial toners and this has been a big hit with our customers.
 Eucalyptus hydrosol comes with its own set of benefits to your skin and beautifully complements the lavender.

 I hope that this explains a bit about what hydrosol is and how we use it here at Shades of Lavender Farm.
-Stop by this summer in June/July and watch our Master Distiller Carly work her magic with our copper still.
+Stop by this summer in June/July and watch us distill in our copper still.
 She is eager to answer your questions and explain the process in detail with you.
 Our farm is here to share with you so stop out and enjoy a day of learning and fun.
 We guarantee you will walk away with a plethora of new knowledge about lavender and lavender farming.